If you’re planning an engagement party, your guests need to know the details of the celebration. Check out these engagement party invite ideas.

 Like most design elements, the colors you choose are totally up to you—so select whatever color palette feels true to you, your partner, your style, and your engagement party.

-Some engagement party invitations feature a photo of the couple—and some don’t.
-So, as you’re designing your invites, you’ll need to decide whether you want to include a photo of you and your partner in the design (and, if so, which photo you want to feature).
+Many engagement party invitations feature an engagement photo of the couple—and many don’t.
+As you’re likely the one designing your invites, you’ll need to decide whether you want to include a photo of you and your partner in the design (and, if so, which photo you want to feature).
 Note that this photo doesn’t need to be of you as an engaged couple—it can be from any point in your relationship.
 This allows for countless fun and sentimental options.

 While it’s important to consider each of these individual design elements, you’ll also want to consider how all these elements come together on the final invitation—or, in other words, the overall style you want to capture in your engagement party design.